Harvey's flooding blamed in major gasoline spill in Texas

 The Associated Press has identified more than two dozen spills from fuel and chemical tanks that failed during Harvey.
 At least 14 tanks failed when their roofs sank under the weight of Harvey's unprecedented rainfall.
 Others were swept away by floodwaters.

-Including the Magellan spill, the accidents combined have released more than 600,000 gallons of fuel.
+Including the Magellan spill, the accidents have released more than 600,000 gallons of fuel.

 Heine said what happened with Magellan's tanks was "related to flooding associated with the hurricane," but would not elaborate and said the cause was still under investigation.

-Government regulations do not require tank owners to take specific steps to make the tanks flood resistant, although researchers have warned for years that they are prone to break open during severe hurricanes such as Hurricane Katrina, which caused several major storage tank spills.
+Government regulations do not require tank owners to take specific steps to make the tanks flood resistant, although researchers have warned for years that they are prone to break open during severe hurricanes.
+In 2005 during Hurricane Katrina storage tank failures spilled millions of gallons of fuel into floodwaters.

 Comments